Thirty years of the Children Act — a family lawyer reflects

-Welfare Principle: We must all adopt a 'child first' focus, which is a timely reminder at this time of year as Christmas approaches, clearly a difficult time for many separated families.
+We must all adopt a 'child first' focus, which is a timely reminder at this time of year as Christmas approaches, clearly a difficult time for many separated families.

-We must put the children's welfare first and think about the medium and longer term implications for a child, as well as short term worries and concerns.
+We must put the children's welfare first and think about the medium and longer-term implications for a child, as well as short term worries and concerns.

-No Delay Principle: we must explore all options.
-Parents, take early, and expert, legal advice - don't delay.
+We must explore all options.
+Parents, take early, and expert, legal advice — don't delay.
 Children disputes can be complex and need careful guidance.

-No Order Principle: remain flexible in your position, not entrenched.
+Remain flexible in your position, not entrenched.
 Try to resolve parenting issues together if it is possible.